Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on All Software

 GST Impact on Aviation Sector

-With the implementation of Goods and Service Tax (GST) Act, it has affected the growth of the aviation sector.
-Recently Aviation sector is one of the growing sectors in India in the last decades.
-Indian Aviation sector is ranked among the top ten market in the world.
+The implementation of the Goods and Services Tax (GST) Act has affected the growth of the aviation sector.
+Recently Aviation sector has been one of the growing sectors in India in the last decades.
+The Indian Aviation sector is ranked among the top ten markets in the world.

-Benefits and Drawbacks of GST Implementation on Aviation Sector:
+Benefits and Drawbacks of GST Implementation in the Aviation Sector

-We have summarized some of the important points of aviation sector including advantages and disadvantages on various aspects:
+We have summarised some of the important points of the aviation sector, including advantages and disadvantages in various aspects:

 Decrease in Fare Prices of Economy Class Ticket

-Air Travel is under low service tax rate in the form of abatement.
-Previously, Service Tax rate on air travel ticket after abatement was 6% in case of economy class and 9% in case of business class.
-Whereas in GST, Rate is 5% with ITC in economy class and 12% with ITC in business class, which results in an excess burden of 3% in business class on the air travel tickets, adversely affects the growth of the industry.
-This has increased ticket prices which are impacting the cash flow.
+Air Travel is under a low service tax rate in the form of an abatement.
+Previously, the Service Tax rate on air travel tickets after abatement was 6% in the case of economy class and 9% in the case of business class.
+Whereas in GST, the Rate is 5% with input tax credit (ITC) in economy class and 18% with ITC in business class, which results in an excess burden of 3% on air travel tickets, adversely affecting the growth of the industry.
+This has increased ticket prices, which are impacting the cash flow.

 Input cost of Jet Fuel /Aviation Turbine Fuel

-Jet Fuel is outside the scope of Structured GST Regime, therefore credit of Tax paid on ATF is not allowed which further increases the input cost, thereby increase in Ticket Prices.
+Jet Fuel is outside the scope of the Structured GST Regime; therefore, credit of Tax paid on ATF is not allowed, which further increases the input cost, thereby increasing Ticket Prices.

 Leasing of Aircraft